Malaysian Solidarity Convention: History

 The MSC functioned as a political bloc which was led by Lee Kuan Yew and the People's Action Party when Singapore was still part of Malaysia.
-It composed of multi-racial parties such as the PAP, the People's Progressive Party and the United Democratic Party.
+It composed of multi-racial parties such as the PAP, the People's Progressive Party, the United Democratic Party, Sarawak United People Party and Machinda party.

 At the MSC's first and only general meeting, several leaders from these parties gave speeches supporting a Malaysian Malaysia.
 D. R. Seenivasagam in his speech accused the National Alliance of using Article 153 of the Constitution of Malaysia to "bully non-Malays".

+PAP's participation in the convention ended when Singapore seceded from Malaysia.
+By then, cracks began emerging within the convention, causing SUPP and Machinda to leave by the end of 1965.
+PPP's decision to cooperate with the Labour Party of Malaya (LPM) during the 1966 Bruas by-election caused the UDP to question its loyalty to the convention.
+The convention officially disbanded when the PPP maintained its decision to affirm its cooperation with LPM.